7 Ways to Get a Bigger Tax Return

 You cannot claim interest on personal loans, lines of credit, or student loans from foreign banks.
 A home equity line of credit also does not qualify.

-If you're thinking about buying a car, why not put your tax refund towards a down payment!
+Why not put your tax refund towards a new car?